 - Cooperative education also provides experiences for beginners to acquire practice in their career field; usually co-ops cover multiple time periods; the term "internship" is often used for cooperative education experiences also.

 - Service learning combines community service with academics.
 Learn more about service learning on CASL's website.
 In addition, some academic programs may require a practicum (practical work in a particular career field) or field studies (a method for collecting data).
-Field studies may also be done in a study abroad experience.
-Learn more about the Study Away Programs.
+Field studies may also be done in a education abroad experience.
+Learn more about the Education Abroad Programs.
 Students also may gain experience and develop work skills through volunteering (Community-Engaged Learning) and working in part-time jobs (Student Employment Services).

 What do you hope to achieve with your internship?
 Below are some examples of objectives you may hope to accomplish: